Walter F. George

 Walter Franklin George (January 29, 1878 - August 4, 1957) was an American politician from the state of Georgia.
-He was a longtime Democratic United States Senator from 1922 to 1957 and was President pro tempore of the United States Senate from 1955 to 1957.
+He was a longtime Democratic United States senator from 1922 to 1957 and was President pro tempore of the United States Senate from 1955 to 1957.

 Born near Preston, Georgia, George practiced law after graduating from Mercer University.
-He was a member of Sigma Nu fraternity.
 He served on the Supreme Court of Georgia from 1917 to 1922, resigning from the bench to successfully run for the Senate.
 Philosophically a conservative Democrat, George refrained from endorsing the 1932 presidential nomination of Franklin D. Roosevelt and openly objected to the President's 1937 court packing plan.
 However, despite his philosophical views, George supported much of Roosevelt's domestic policy and led the implementation of the President's foreign policy.
 He served as Chairman of the Senate Finance Committee from 1941 to 1946 in which he generally supported Roosevelt's handling of World War II.
 George also served as Chairman of the Senate Foreign Relations Committee from 1940 to 1941 and 1955 to 1957.